 - 2. Inspect the rear of the unit to determine if the system is using the cable management arm or if the cables have adequate length and sufficient mobility to place this unit into the service position. - 3.
 Stop the system.
-For instructions, see "Stopping a system or logical partition" on page 24. - 4.
-Place the system in the service position, as described in Placing a rack-mounted 31E/2B, 31E/1C, or 31E/2C system in the service position. - 5.
-Remove the service access cover, as described in Removing the service access cover from the 31E/2B, 31E/1C, or 31E/2C. - 6.
-Identify the failing part, as described in "Identifying a part" on page 14. - 7.
-Identify the part to replace, by using one of the following methods: - Use the service indicator light-emitting diodes (LEDs) to help identify the part, as described in Identifying a part. - Use the service label located on the underside of the service access cover.
+For instructions, see "Stopping a system or logical partition" on page 25. - 4.
+Place the system in the service position.
+For instructions, see "Placing the rack-mounted 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D into the service position" on page 29. - 5.
+Remove the service access cover.
+For instructions, see "Removing the service access cover from the 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D" on page 28. - 6.
+Identify the failing part.
+For instructions, see "Identifying a part" on page 15. - 7.
+Identify the part to replace, by using one of the following methods: - Use the service indicator light-emitting diodes (LEDs) to help identify the part.
+For instructions, see "Identifying a part" on page 15. - Use the service label located on the underside of the service access cover.

-Figure 4 on page 6 shows the LEDs (A) associated to the GX adapters.
+Figure 4 on page 6 shows the LEDs (A) associated with the GX adapters.